-The rogenSi customer relationships have been estimated based on similar acquisitions and are amortized over an estimated useful life of five years.
-The goodwill recognized from the rogenSi acquisition is estimated to be attributable, but not limited to, the acquired workforce and expected synergies within CSS.
+The rogenSi customer relationships and non-compete agreements will be amortized over useful life of 70 months and 30 months, respectively.
+The goodwill recognized from the rogenSi acquisition is attributable, but not limited to, the acquired workforce and expected synergies within CSS.
 None of the tax basis of the acquired intangibles and goodwill will be deductible for income tax purposes.
-The acquired goodwill and the operating results of rogenSi are reported, as its own reporting unit, within the CSS segment from the date of acquisition.
+The acquired goodwill and the operating results of rogenSi are reported within the CSS segment from the date of acquisition.